pearcej/cppds/_sources/BasicDS/ImplementinganOrderedList.rst

-As we consider the operations for the ordered linked list, we should note that the ``isEmpty`` and ``size`` methods can be implemented the same as with unordered linked lists since they deal only with the number of nodes in the list without regard to the actual item values.
+As we consider the operations for the ordered linked list, we should note that the ``isEmpty`` and ``size`` methods can be implemented the same as with unordered linked lists since they deal only with the number of nodes in the linked list without regard to the actual item values.
 Likewise, the ``remove`` method will work just fine since we still need to find the item and then link around the node to remove it.
 The two remaining methods, ``search`` and ``add``, will require some modification.